RuralBrick/Angstrom-Method-Rewrite/README.md

 - https://doi.org/10.1115/1.4053108
 - https://doi.org/10.1115/1.4047145

+## Other Credits

+This code was written for the [Nano Transport Research Group (NTRG) at UCLA](https://ntrg.seas.ucla.edu/) through a collaboration between PhD Student Min Jong Kil and Undergraduate Research Assistant Theodore Lau under the direction of Professor Timothy S. Fisher.
+The majority of this work is inspired by and derived from the work of Yuan Hu under NTRG.

 ## Works Referenced

 This code is based off of techniques and theory described in the following